dittonetwork/executor-avs/README.md

 ## Operator roles

-Each operator can assume one of three roles within a given time slot: *executor*, *attester*, or *aggregator*.
+Each operator engages in two routines at every moment: the execution flow and the validation flow.
+In each process, the operator can assume one of the given roles for a specific time slot.
+For execution, the operator can be an active or passive executor.
+For validation, the operator can be an aggregator or an attester.

-*Executor*.
-At each moment in time, a single operator is chosen to send a transaction on the chain.
-An operator in the executor role should review which active workflows can be executed at that moment and create a batched transaction to run all workflows scheduled for execution.
+An *active executor* is a single operator chosen at each moment to send a transaction on the chain.
+This operator reviews which active workflows can be executed at that moment (simulation) and creates a batched transaction to run all scheduled workflows.

+*Passive executors* are operators who are not the active executor.
+They perform the same checks as the active executor but, instead of sending a transaction on the chain, they store the simulation result locally for further attesting.

-*Attesters*.
-A committee of *attesters* is selected to verify the fidelity of the executor's actions.
-For the majority of the time, they receive active workflows (just like the *executor*) and store them in their local storage.
-When an attestation task arises, they are required to cast a vote on whether the *executor* has performed their duties accurately.
-The task and votes are transmitted via a peer-to-peer connection.
+*Attesters* form a committee selected to verify the accuracy of the executor's actions.
+When an attestation task arises, they cast a vote on the executor's performance accuracy.
+The task and votes are transmitted through a peer-to-peer connection.

-*Aggregator*.
-This role is responsible for collecting verdicts and is authorized to send the consensus verdict to the chain.
+The *aggregator* collects verdicts and is authorized to send the consensus verdict to the chain.

-P.S.: In the initial iteration, the *aggregator* will also manage the bootstrap node and the creation of attesting tasks.
+P.S.: In the initial iteration, Ditto will hold the predefined operator, serving as the *aggregator*.
+This operator will also manage the bootstrap node and the creation of attesting tasks.
+In the future, we plan to make this role assignable to any operator.

 ## Contracts